 PICs are current for a period based on date of issue and will expire on May 31 of the third hockey season. (i.e. issued August 20, 2020 will expire May 31, 2023)

-PICs received by TWHA have the issue date and status entered on a coach's HCR profile under Criminal Record Checks in the Hockey Canada Registry.
-You can check the validity of your PIC on your HCR 3.0 Spordle account and viewing "CRC".
+PICs received by TWHA have the issue date and status entered on a coach's HCR profile under Background Checks in the Hockey Canada Registry.
+You can check the validity of your PIC on your HCR 3.0 Spordle account and viewing "Background Checks".
 The Expired On date should be 2023-05-31 or later.
 To view your qualifications and CRC status, review this TWHA document HCR 3.0 Spordle Account - Coach Qualifications/CRC.
+(Note: screenshots reflect CRC which has since been renamed Background Checks, all else is the same)

 IMPORTANT: TWHA does not keep copies of PICs received on file and it is recommended that you print/save a copy for your future reference.
 PICs on the e-PIC system are only available for 12 months from date of issue.